Rainbow-Dreamer/musicpy_docs/docs/Data Structures of musicpy.md

 There are detailed introductions of pan type in `Basic syntax of pan type`.

 ## volume

-Volume type is a type dedicated to storing the overall volume level of a track.
+The volume type is a type dedicated to storing the overall volume level of a track.
 Using the volume type in the piece type allows you to set the overall volume level of each track.

 There are detailed introductions of volume type in `Basic syntax of volume type`.

 ## rest